Expert, one-on-one guidance

 Victoria Tenenbaum

-Board Certified Behavior Analyst
+• Board Certified Behavior Analyst

 One size doesn’t fit all

+Many parents take online classes or work with sleep consultants or coaches to implement generic techniques.
 General guidance and tips often don’t work because every child is unique, and circumstances are different.
 I start by developing a clear understanding of the problem and the surrounding circumstances.
 The best way to change behavior starts with understanding where it’s coming from.

 The most common reason techniques don’t work is because of incorrect implementation